Metropolitan-Council/metc.tbi.helper/README.md

-# Metropolitan Council Travel Behavior Inventory Survey Helper
+# Travel Behavior Inventory Survey Helper
 This repository contains a collection of R code for working with Travel Behavior Inventory Household Survey data.

+_If you came for a pretty R Data object of the TBI survey data, check out the_ `data` _folder!_

+Other things you might find useful in here include  R scripts to create complex cross-tabs that require funky joins, some scripts for appending auxillary datasets & geographic information to the datasets, and more.

-It is in active development, and anyone can contribute!
-One day, this might be an R package.
+This repository is in active development, and anyone can contribute 🤝.
+One day, this might (should?) be an R package.

 ## Contributing
 This project uses a [feature-branch](https://deepsource.io/blog/git-branch-naming-conventions/) naming convention and workflow.